COVID-19 protests threaten border trade between Canada, US

 Trudeau continues to take a hard line against the protesters.
 The prime minister said everyone is tired of COVID-19, and that the restrictions will not last forever.
 He noted that Canada has one of the highest vaccination rates in the world.

 “This government has been focused every step of the way on following the best science, the best public health advice, to keep as many people as safe as possible.
-Frankly, it’s worked,” Trudeau said Tuesday, noting the country’s lower infection and death rates “because Canadians stepped up and got vaccinated.”
+Frankly, it’s worked,” Trudeau said Tuesday.

 “I can understand frustrations with mandates,” he added.
 “But mandates are the way to avoid further restrictions.”